Marriott Bonvoy - is the biggest also the best?

 Marriott Bonvoy is free to join.
 Members earn points from their stays which can be exchanged for free stays (or other benefits).
 There are also “elite” membership tiers that have additional benefits for members who have a lot of stays at Marriott properties.

-Properties are assigned to “categories” which have different amounts of points required in exchange for a “reward night”.
+Until January 2023, properties are assigned to “categories” which have different amounts of points required in exchange for a “reward night”.

 In late 2019, peak and off-peak pricing was introduced and applied to rooms of all properties regardless of category.